-In the above cases, there will be no guarantee that the Home Office will be able to process the application within 6 weeks (30 working days).
+In the above cases, there will be no guarantee that the Home Office can process the application within 15 working days.

-As we discuss later on in this article, the spouse visa UK processing time in 2022 can be expedited if you are willing to pay for the super-priority service (subject to availability).
+As discussed later in this article, the spouse visa UK processing time in 2023 can be expedited if you are willing to pay for the super-priority service (subject to availability).

 We will first discuss some general in-country spouse visa processing time frequently asked questions.

-Does it matter if our financial situation changes whilst we are waiting for the in-country spouse visa application to be processed?
+Does it matter if our financial situation changes while we wait for the in-country spouse visa application to be processed?

-The only relevant date that the financial requirement needs to be satisfied is the date that you submit the in-country spouse visa application by paying the Home Office fees.
+The only relevant date that the financial requirement needs to be satisfied is the date you submit the in-country spouse visa application (by paying the Home Office fees).

-Therefore, there it technically does not matter if your financial situation changes whilst you are waiting for the in-country spouse visa application to be processed (e.g., ceasing employment or spending cash savings which you relied on to satisfy the financial requirement).
+Therefore, it technically does not matter if your financial situation changes while you wait for the in-country spouse visa application to be processed (e.g., ceasing employment or spending cash savings relied on to satisfy the financial requirement).

 What if we no longer want to submit the in-country spouse visa application?
 Can we get a refund?